 Thereafter, whenever the users log in, they would be presented with the continuation of the lesson, exercise or tutorial conversation, continuing from where it was left off.
 The system would present a brief recap of the previous actions and location in the pedagogical process, designing that presentation based on the time delay since last log-on.
 In the case of didactic material, it would be presented by displayed text or images, or by oral speech, or by oral speech with animated or video-taped avatars, as the users’ personal preferences or operational constraints determined.

-At the end of a fairly substantial introductory exposition of critical thinking concepts, the users would receive the first of a series of modules designed to highlight and improve individual skills needed for critical thinking enhancement.
+At the end of a substantial introductory exposition of critical thinking concepts, the users would receive the first of a series of modules designed to highlight and improve individual skills needed for critical thinking enhancement.
 These modules would typically be comprised of academic materials, either written or oral, followed by an interactive situational simulation that was founded on and based in the matrix for scenario creation described above.
 After that was completed, the users would be evaluated and the next step would involve analysis and questioning by an avatar, which would have the “personal” characteristics defined by the users or by higher authority.
-Should this process suggest the need at this time for additional work on this issue, a new set of instructional materials would be presented, along with a new scenario and evaluation.
+Should this process suggest the need for additional work on this issue, a new set of instructional materials would be presented, along with a new scenario and evaluation.

 This process would be repeated until all of the skills areas in both critical thinking and meta-cognition had been mastered to a level acceptable to the system monitors.
 The levels would be adequately identified so users could request additional or brush-up work in any area they or their command thought appropriate.